LadybirdBrowser/ladybird/CONTRIBUTING.md

 Yes, we have a "stalebot" that will mark untouched PRs as "stale" after 21 days, and close them after another 7 days if nothing happens.

-### Are there specific people to reach out to for different subsystems (e.g. Kernel, Browser, GUI, etc)?
+### Are there specific people to reach out to for different subsystems (e.g. Networking, GUI, CSS, etc)?

 In theory, the best person to speak with is whoever wrote most code adjacent to what you're working on.
 In practice, asking in one of the development channels on Discord is usually easier/better, since that allows many people to join the discussion.